Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Adu_ESP32/readme.md

 - Setting up and configuring the necessary services for the scenario.
 - Configuration, build, and run instructions for the IoT ADU sample.

-_The following was run on Windows 10 and Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.15 and ESP32 board library version 1.0.6._
+_The following was run on Windows 11 and Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.19 and ESP32 board library version 2.0.4._

 ## Prerequisites

 - Have an [Azure account](https://azure.microsoft.com/) created.
 - Have an [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal) created.
-- Have an [Azure Device Update](https://docs.microsoft.com/azure/iot-hub-device-update/create-device-update-account?tabs=portal) instance created.
+- Have an [Azure Device Update](https://docs.microsoft.com/azure/iot-hub-device-update/create-device-update-account?tabs=portal) instance created and linked to your Azure IoT Hub.
 - Have a logical device created in your Azure IoT Hub: using authentication type "Symmetric Key" or "X.509 self-signed".
     - **Symmetric Key**: follow [this guidance](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub) to create a device.In this case, the device keys are used to automatically generate a SAS token for authentication.
     - **X.509 self-signed cert**: Instructions on how to create an X.509 cert for tests can be found [here](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md#configure-and-run-the-samples) (Step 1).
 Please note that you might need to install some of the [prerequisites](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md#prerequisites) like OpenSSL.